 - Also, you have so many details to cover in so short a time, that you do not storytell at all.
 Instead, you talk a lengthy list of facts, statistics and other details at your audience.
 Instead of engaging them in a conversation directly related to their needs.

 When you rely on complex story details in startup pitches, lectures, presentations and speeches, listeners lose interest.

 Consider that the purpose of storytelling is to make a series of points, simply, concisely and innovatively.
 And pull the listener into your story, because they “see” themselves within the stories you tell.
 By leveraging your storytelling details, you catalyze decision makers to think about their status quo, differently.
 And take action to move forward, beyond what is comfortable.
 Towards what is possible.

 Is it time to deconstruct the complex stories you tell?
 And, instead, create the stories that your clients really need to hear?
 About the stuff they really need to know.
 Via less complex, more simple stories, well-told and easily understood by everyone sitting around the storytelling table?

-Then, click on this link and let’s get started translating your complex STEM and left-brain stories into compelling stories which decision makers cannot wait to become part of.
+Then, click on this link and let’s get started translating your complex stories into insightful, impactful, and compelling stories which decision makers cannot wait to become part of.
 Today, Tomorrow and Future-Forward.